GSA Discontinued: Google, the Google Search Appliance, and Beyond

 Search Technologies has developed Aspire, a content processing framework designed to facilitate these transformations.
 I will discuss this in some detail in subsequent blog posts.

 This last statement signals my next discussion about what to look for when seeking to improve core enterprise search and moving from the GSA to other search technologies in the most effective manner (read about how to choose a search solution to replace your GSA).
-Stay tuned for my next post and feel free to send us your GSA questions or comments at email@example.com.
+Stay tuned for my next post and feel free to contact us regarding your GSA questions or comments.